How to Use Pictalk AAC?

 1. The "Trash" button deletes the current sentence and takes you back to your home (initial screen)

-3. The "Volume" button in green plays the sentence: Playing the sentence
+3. The "Volume" button in green allows you to play the sentence: Reading the sentence

-4. The "Copy" button in blue allows you to copy the sentence to the clipboard so you can send it via WhatsApp, Messenger, SMS, or other.
-Copy Paste Message In A Messaging App
+4. The "Copy" button in blue allows you to copy the sentence to the clipboard to send it on WhatsApp, Messenger, SMS, or elsewhere.
+Message Copy Paste In A Messaging App

 Create your content (essential!)

-For any modification, you must switch to "Edit mode".
-To protect your library from accidental deletions or modifications, you need to answer a very simple arithmetic operation:
+For any modification, you need to switch to "Edit Mode".
+To protect your library from accidental deletions or modifications, it is necessary to solve a very simple arithmetic calculation:

 Calculation To Switch To Edit Mode 600x190

-Following your switch to edit mode, numbers will appear under each pictogram.
-These indicate the display priority.
+After switching to edit mode, numbers will appear under each pictogram.
+This represents the display priority.

 Numbers

-The lowest numbers will appear at the top left of the screen, and the highest numbers (the 10) will appear at the end.
-We are currently working on a better solution (drag and drop) to organize pictograms.
+Lower numbers will appear at the top left of the screen, and higher numbers (the 10) will appear at the end.
+We are currently working on a better solution (drag and drop) to organize the pictograms.

-When hovering over a pictogram or a collection, 3 vertical dots (in blue) and 12 rectangle-shaped dots (in red) appear.
+By hovering over a pictogram or collection, 3 vertical dots (in blue) and 12 rectangular dots (in red) will appear.

 Pictogram in edit mode